Main Menu

 • A widget is an object that gets placed into a container.

-• When you first start your program, the main window (App) is the only object you have.
-It is a container, so that's where your first widgets must be placed.
+It is a container, and that's where your first widgets must be placed.

 You then proceed to add other widgets as desired to construct your GUI.